How to File

 Tools to help you file

-You should file your UC application for benefits using one of the following methods:
+You should file your UC initial claim application using one of the following methods:

-- Online: An online application can be filed using our secure website 7 days a week, 24 hours
+Online: An online application can be filed using our secure website 7 days a week, 24 hours a day

-If you fall into one of the categories listed below, you should file an application to reopen an existing application for benefits.
+If you fall into one of the categories listed below, you should file an application to reopen an existing claim.

-- You established an application for benefits within the past year, and then gained employment and stopped filing for UC benefits.
-If you become unemployed again, you should reopen your application for benefits during the first week that you are unemployed again.
+- You established a claim within the past year, and then gained employment and stopped filing for UC benefits.
+If you become unemployed again, you should reopen your claim during the first week that you are unemployed again.

-- You established an application for benefits, but you stopped filing claims because you were ill, hospitalized, or otherwise unable to work.
+- You established a claim, but you stopped filing claims because you were ill, hospitalized, or otherwise unable to work.
 You should reopen your claim as soon as you are able and available for work again.

 "Reopen" applications can be filed using the same methods listed above for filing an initial application for UC benefits.

-After you have filed your initial application for UC benefits or reopened an existing application, you must file a claim for each week in which you are totally or partially unemployed.
+After you have filed your initial application for UC benefits or reopened an existing application, you must file a certification for each week in which you are totally or partially unemployed.

-In most cases, you will file claims for two weeks at one time.
-This is called a "biweekly claim".
-Although you will file for two weeks at a time, you will certify your eligibility for each week separately.
+In most cases, you will file certifications each week.
+This is called a "weekly certification where you will file for each week, you will certify your eligibility for each week separately.
 (For example, you may be on vacation and not available one week, but available the next week.)

-- Online: The best way to file your biweekly claim is online from 6 a.m. to 11 p.m.
+Online: The best way to file your weekly certification is online from 6 a.m. to 11 p.m.
 Sunday, and 6 a.m. to 9 p.m.
 Monday through Friday.

 If you are eligible for benefits, you should receive your first benefit payment within four weeks after the effective date of your application, provided you file your biweekly claims on time.